 The prosecutor said one of the boys will testify that he heard his father tell his mother, "'You like to run so much.
 Why don't you try running to heaven?'"

-Mokayef provided new details about the 2014 killing, including the actor's 911 call in which he calmly told a dispatcher, "I shot my wife."
+Mokayef also provided new details about the 2014 killing, including a 911 call in which the actor calmly told a dispatcher, "I shot my wife."

 Jace also gave instructions on how officers should enter the home so they could find the gun and not think he was still armed, and he told detectives that he shot his wife in the back after she lunged at him, the prosecutor said.